abstract-theory/django-friendly-bots/README.rst

 Installation
 ------------------------
 It is probably easiest to just drop the source folder into your Django project as you would any other Django app.
-Django app.
-Because Django-Friendly-Bots behaves more like a library, it does not need to be added to INSTALLED_APPS.
 For completeness, the package installation instructions are written below.

+Because Django-Friendly-Bots behaves more like a library, general usage does not require that it be added to INSTALLED_APPS.
+However, to run the included tests, it must listed in INSTALLED_APPS.

 to build: